Sweaterdog/YankoviC/frontend/README.md

     ```
 4.  **Configure API Keys:**
     *   Open the `public/config.json` file.
-    *   Add your API key for Gemini to the `apiKeyGemini` field.
+    *   Add your API key for Pollinations to the `apiKeyPollinations` field (or leave blank for anonymous access).
-    *   If you want to use Pollinations, add your key to `apiKeyPollinations`.
-    *   Set `activeAIService` to either `"gemini"` or `"pollinations"` to choose which AI service to use.
+    *   The `activeAIService` is set to `"pollinations"` by default.

 ## Running The Accordion